UoA-eResearch/roonka_volume_models/README.md

 * create a cube, remesh, have it encapsulate the target shape, shrinkwrap.
 Doing so creates a different output due to the way the remeshing creates vertices.
 * Josh asked if stepping could be removed.
 Using nearest vertex shrinkwrapping could be a potential solution.
+* shrinkwrapping using project in both negative and positive passes of the z-axis.
+This is probably more suitable for Roonka in particular.

 ### pros and cons to continuous lines